vitorpfr/hellocamel/README.md

 - To run the JMS/ActiveMQ example: `./gradlew runJms`
 - To run the Pulsar example: `./gradlew runPulsar`

-The Pulsar example requires the Apache Pulsar cluster running on Docker:
+The Pulsar example requires the Apache Pulsar broker running on Docker:
 ```
 docker run -it \
   -p 6650:6650 \